 Donor walls are lasting, physical displays of your nonprofit’s appreciation and dedication to your donors.
 Just as donors invest in your nonprofit, donor walls allow you to invest in them.
 Because donor walls are a bigger commitment, Eleven Fifty Seven’s guide to donor recognition walls recommends following these tips to make the most of your wall:

 Donor walls take time to build, which means they will be part of your long-term recognition strategy.
-However, your new donors will notice your donor walls and other grand gestures of appreciation, which can set the right tone for your new donor relationships in 2022.
+However, your new donors will notice your donor walls and other grand gestures of appreciation, which can set the right tone for your new donor relationships.

 With the rise of digital marketing, traditional mail and thank you letters have become more personable, and most of your donors will see a handwritten card as far more meaningful than an automatic thank you email.
 Before sending out your thank you letters, consider how you can make each a little more memorable by: